martynarasz/faceblur/README.md

 Program search only for last new file because 10 seconds is an optimal time for camera to took a photo, there is no need to search all the files repeatedly.

-Program once executed can run all the time.